-This will be Alex’s fourth year working as a program coordinator with Global Glimpse!
+This will be Alex’s fourth year working with Global Glimpse!
 A graduate in Social Work from UNAN-Matagalpa, Alex is passionate about introducing local culture and lifestyle to the glimpsers.
 Alex is also currently pursuing a degree in Business Administration.
-He is an enthusiastic, dynamic young man that believes in the power of inspiring young leaders through full immersion in other countries.
+He is an enthusiastic, dynamic young man who believes in the power of inspiring young leaders through full immersion in other countries.
 As an English teacher, Alex has gained a wealth of experience in the field and is really excited to share this with his students.
 He loves to spend time with friends, family, and getting to know new people.
 He is very passionate about his home country and is looking forward to sharing a similar love for Ecuador with the new generation of leaders.

 Jonathan Grande – Ecuador Program Coordinator (RB1)